nicklafferty/craftycody/content/crochet/hades-from-lore-olympus-crochet-pattern.md

 If you haven't yet, be sure to give [Lore Olympus](https://www.webtoons.com/en/romance/lore-olympus/list?title_no=1320&page=1) a read.
 That's what inspired these patterns.
 They're purely a homage to the comic- I am in no way affiliated with Lore Olympus.

 Please don't resell my pattern or claim it as your own, but be sure to tag me in all of your creations!
 You can find me [@CodysCraftCorner on Instagram](https://www.instagram.com/codyscraftcorner/).

+I'm also wondering who I should make next?
+These characters are great as stash-busting projects since they don't use a lot of yarn and are brightly colored.
+Maybe all of Hades' dogs?
+Daphne, our favorite flower nymph?
+Hera, even though I'm not sure I have any yellow yarn?
+Oh well, time to go shopping I guess.